 - Pre-built contact pages.

-Conclusion: Build better in Twenty Twenty with Getwid
+Conclusion: Build Better in WordPress Twenty Twenty with Getwid

 Since the 2020 theme is meant to be used with the Block Editor, you have a chance to take full advantage of its awesome design and the modular anatomy of Gutenberg blocks.